 You might not be thinking about starting a family now, but things can change quickly.
 If you think housing is expensive, take a look at downtown daycare costs.
 If you survive those years, you might not be able find you’re a school for junior anywhere near your high-rise.

 Option B: The Financial Benefits of Being Flexible

 A key consideration that will save you a lot of money when buying your first home is flexibility.
 Perhaps a larger townhouse with a short commute is a better choice.
 You may not get the gimmicky condo amenities like a golf simulator, a bowling alley, a zen spa, or super high-end appliances, but you don’t really need the first three, and you can always upgrade your countertop, backsplash and refrigerator a couple years down the road.
 If you have a second child, need to park another car, a townhouse provides you with that level of flexibility.

 As we’ve witnessed in 2017, market conditions can change quickly, and right when you want to move-up from your downtown condominium, prices might be down and the market slow.
 Skip a step, and make an affordable move-up now.

-This fall, Marshall Homes is launching a brand new community in west Pickering, a collection of family-friendly townhouses from 1,617 square feet to 1,927 square feet.
+Marshall Homes has launched a brand new community in west Pickering, a collection of family-friendly townhouses from 1,617 square feet to 1,927 square feet.
 The Altona Towns may cost you more than a tiny condominium in downtown Toronto, but you’ll get two parking spaces, a backyard, three bedrooms and up to four times the space.
 There is only one land transfer tax in Pickering (you’ll save $8,000 to $10,000 dollars — think of what you can do with that) and you won’t have to shell out for that constantly-rising condo fee.